-Based on extensive community consultation and research (see d’Abbs et al and Crundall), the GAG adopted a regional Alcohol Management Strategy in 2010.
+Based on extensive community consultation and research (see d’Abbs et al and Crundall), the GAG developed a broad Alcohol Management Plan in 2010.
 Comprising a range of strategies, it was designed to achieve three major goals:

 More responsible alcohol supply

 Over time the circumstances and events happening in the region have changed and so too have the strategies and priorities of the Plan.
 The Plan remains a "living document" so efforts are concentrated on the most pressing and relevant issues confronting the community.
 Strategies also change as evidence of effectiveness becomes available and lessons are leaarned from experiences elsewhere.
 The current Plan of Action is a guide for 2017-2019 and is being constantly monitored.